Halyna Sevruk: Career

 Sevruk began her artistic training by studying painting with the artist Hryhorii Svitlytskyi.
 She later recalled these years fondly, and noted that the experience shaped her commitment to being a "true artist".

 From 1947 to 1949, Sevruk attended the Shevchenko Art School, located in Kyiv, where she studied with Yurii Kyianchenko.
 In 1952, she began attending the Kyiv State Art Institute, graduating in 1959.
 She later observed that the instruction she received from the faculty at the Art Institute, which included renowned artists like Viktor Puzyrkov, did not match her personal artistic aspirations.

 In the 1960s, she worked as a decorator of buildings for the Art Fund.
 She developed a sense for incorporating elements of Ukrainian art, history, language and literature into her art.
 She joined the Club of Creative Youth in Kyiv, founded by Les Tanyuk, where she found like-minded artists who supported her ideas.

 In 1963, she completed "The Forest Song", the first of several mosaic pieces she would make.
 Another mosaic, entitled "Lily", was exhibited in 1964.
 In the same year, she also took up ceramics, a pursuit that would produce some of her better-known works.
-She created monumental ceramic artwork for installation in institutions, such as the Chorne More Hotel in Odessa, and the Khmilnyk Sanatorium.
+She created monumental ceramic artwork for installation in institutions, such as the Chorne More Hotel in Odesa, and the Khmilnyk Sanatorium.

 Sevruk started illustrating in ink, beginning in the late 1960s.
 Her illustrations appeared in several books of poetry, including a translated book of poetry by Federico Garcia Lorca.
 In 1968, she signed the Letter of 139, a letter from intellectuals opposing the reversal of the policies of destalinization and the persecution of some fellow artists.
 In response, she was expelled from the Union of Artists of Ukraine.
 Two fellow artists, Alla Horska and Liuda Semykina, were also expelled.
 Nine other artists who had signed the letter later "confessed" and thus avoided punishment.
 Sevruk's studio was closed, and for many years, she was prevented from exhibiting; her works were not welcomed into museums, galleries or exhibition halls.
 Sevruk was reinstated to the Union over 20 years later, in 1989.